 The Neighborhood Storefronts project

-Small retail businesses face many challenges in achieving long-term success.
-Common issues include a lack of access to capital, a lack of business support resources, and a constantly evolving retail landscape.
-In Cambridge, the lack of affordable retail space is an especially significant barrier for small enterprises.
+Small retail businesses in Cambridge face many challenges in achieving long-term success.
+Common issues include a lack of access to capital, a lack of business support resources, and high rents and upfront move in costs.

 UPDATES

-2025 spring and summer, the CRA will be partnering with Nicola Williams and the Williams Agency to curate a series of activation and engagement events at the CRA’s newly acquired space at 1175 Cambridge Street in Inman Square.
+During the Spring and Summer of 2025, the CRA will be partnering with Nicola Williams and the Williams Agency to curate a series of activation and engagement events at the CRA’s newly acquired space at 1175 Cambridge Street in Inman Square.
 These events will provide activities for all while providing an opportunity to provide feedback for the future retail uses, design, and accessibility for the future development of 1175 Cambridge Street as the first retail space to be developed as part of the CRA’s Neighborhood Storefronts Project.

 Want to offer a community activity, participate as an artist or volunteer?
 Complete this Community Engagement Application- https://forms.gle/qpiFWx3JGctmxdgp9